REVEAL Data Privacy Notice for Participants

 5. How long we keep your data

 The University of Oxford will retain your personal data for at least 25 years after the end of the study, in line with Good Clinical Practice regulatory guidelines and relevant legislation.
 We intend to collect linkage data up until 2033.
-In order to do so, your direct identifiers will be stored until at least 2033 and your other personal data may be stored for a longer period until 2058.
+In order to do so, your direct identifiers will be stored until 2034 and your other personal data may be stored for a longer period until 2059.
 At the end of the retention period, your personal data will either be deleted or rendered anonymous (non-identifiable).
 The need to retain your data will be reviewed regularly.

 We may need to retain your personal data for longer if it is necessary to fulfil our purposes, including any legal, accounting, or reporting requirements.
 We may also retain personal data for further research for which a legal basis exists, but this will always be done in accordance with data protection laws.

-General information about how long different types of information are retained by the University can be found in the University’s Policy on the Management of Research Data and Records, available at ttps://researchdata.ox.ac.uk/university-of-oxford-policy-on-the-management-of-data-supporting-research-outputs/.
+General information about how long different types of information are retained by the University can be found in the University’s Policy on the Management of Research Data and Records.

 6. How we protect your data

 We protect your personal data against unauthorised access, unlawful use, accidental loss, corruption or destruction.
 We use technical measures such as encryption and passwords to protect your data and the systems they are held in.
-We also use operational measures to protect the data, for example, we limit the number of people who have access to the databases in which your data is held, and whenever possible, information that could identify you (e.g. your name, date of birth, gender, NHS number or CHI number in Scotland, and address) will be removed and replaced by a unique study ID number.
+We also use operational measures to protect the data, for example, we limit the number of people who have access to the databases in which your data is held, and whenever possible, information that could identify you (eg your name, date of birth, sex, NHS number/CHI number, and postcode) will be removed and replaced by a unique study ID number.
 Your data is treated in the strictest confidence and is used solely for academic research purposes.
 No individuals will be identified in any publications arising from this work.

 We keep these security measures under review and refer to University Security Policies to keep up to date with current good practice.